zwh82/variant-calling-tools/README.md

 **Description:** UVC is a very accurate and reasonably fast somatic variant caller.
 The executable uvc1 in the bin directory takes one BAM file as input and generates one block-gzipped VCF file as output.
 The script uvcTN.sh in the bin directory takes two BAM files corresponding to tumor and normal as input and generate two block-gzipped VCF files (tumor-variant VCF and normal-filtered VCF) as output.

-### SomaticSniper
+### ~~SomaticSniper~~
 | time | sequencing type | variant type | where | input | output |
 |--------|--------|--------| --------| --------| --------|
 | 2012 | NGS | SNV | https://github.com/genome/somatic-sniper | normal bam and tumor bam |  |

 **Description:** The purpose of this program is to identify single nucleotide positions that are different between tumor and normal (or in theory, any two bam files).
 It takes a tumor bam and a normal bam and compares the two to determine the differences.
-It need 25-30x.
+It need 25-30x (maybe too high).

 ### VarDict
 | time | sequencing type | variant type | where | input | output |